staffoffrost/lbdate/README.md

 ### Get Current Configurations

-Get the current global configuration set by the last **init**.
+Get the current global configurations that were set by the last **init**.

 ```typescript
 lbDate().getGlobalConfig();
 ```

-Get the default LbDate configuration:
+Get the default LbDate configurations:

 ```typescript
 lbDate().getDefaultConfig();